renovatebot/renovate/docs/usage/semantic-commits.md

 ## Changing the Semantic Commit scope

-You can set your own word for the scope if you don't like the default "deps" scope.
+You can set your own word for the scope if you do not like the default "deps" scope.
 For example, to set the scope to "package", add the preset `":semanticCommitScope(package)"` to your `extends` array:

 ```json